unfoldingWord/dcs-local/README.md

 2) Update the target repositories from production DCS
 3) Push all local changes in the local target organizations repositories back to production DCS

-# Assumptions
+# Prerequisites
 It is assumed that Docker is installed and running.
 If not, please [go here](https://www.docker.com/get-started/) and follow the instructions.
 Make sure that Docker Compose [is installed](https://docs.docker.com/compose/install/) as well.
 This might be a separate step for your environment.

+The availability of [git](https://git-scm.com/download) is also needed.

+This setup also assumes that the organization that is being worked in has already been created on the production DCS server.

 # Steps to setup a local DCS server

-1. Clone this repo into your local server
+1. Clone this repository into your local server
     ```
     git clone git@github.com:unfoldingWord/dcs-local.git
     ```